 Fatty Liver Disease is characterized by the buildup of fat in liver cells.
 When fat accumulation is not due to excessive alcohol consumption, it is referred to as Non-Alcoholic Fatty Liver Disease (NAFLD).
 If NAFLD progresses and leads to liver inflammation, it is known as Non-Alcoholic Steatohepatitis (NASH).
 Both conditions can affect liver function and overall health.

 Fatty Liver Disease is increasingly common, with NAFLD affecting approximately 25% of the global population.
 NASH is less common but is a growing concern due to its potential to lead to serious liver complications.
+In the United States, Fatty Liver Disease is one of the most common causes of liver disease, with experts estimating that about 24% of adults have nonalcoholic fatty liver disease (NAFLD).

 Yes, in many cases, lifestyle changes such as weight loss, improved diet, and increased physical activity can reverse NAFLD and prevent the progression to NASH.
 Early intervention is key to reversing the disease.